Stephen Siegel: Career

-Recent work

-In recent years, Siegel negotiated Gucci Group's lease at Trump Tower in Manhattan — the most valuable retail deal ever completed — on behalf of The Trump Organization, a transaction that was recognized by the Real Estate Board of New York as 2006's Most Creative Retail Deal of the Year.
+In 2006, Siegel negotiated Gucci Group's lease at Trump Tower in Manhattan, which at that time the most valuable retail deal ever completed, on behalf of The Trump Organization.
 He also advised Hudson Waterfront Associates, a partnership of several overseas investors, on the acquisition of 1290 Avenue of the Americas for $1.25 billion, and then re-sold it one year later to Vornado Realty Trust.
 In addition, Siegel arranged the $306 million sale of the parcel on the southeast corner of 42nd Street and Eighth Avenue, the last developable site within the 42nd Street Development Project, to SJP Properties, which is constructing Eleven Times Square, a one million-sq.-ft. office property, on the site.

 In 2006, Siegel along with partners Andrew and Joseph Goldberg, purchased La Rochelle, an 87-unit pre-war rental apartment building on Manhattan's Upper West Side.